Tracking time: advanced

 Here, you can add a time budget at a project level.

 Select a project to which you would like to allocate a time budget.
-Scroll to the bottom of the page where you will see a field on the right-hand side that says ‘Time budget’.
+Scroll to where you see the ‘Time budget’ field.
 Click the pencil icon to the right of this to input your time budget.

 In the example below, we have set a time budget for 80 hours.
 That means we have 7 hours and 22 minutes remaining in our time budget for this project.